BrightspaceUI/visual-diff/README.md

 await focus(page, selector);

 // selects an element in the document's light-DOM and focuses it using the keyboard,
-// which will trigger the :focus-visible (but not :focus) pseudo-class await focusWithKeyboard(page, selector);
+// which will trigger the :focus-visible and :focus pseudo-classes await focusWithKeyboard(page, selector);

 // selects an element in the document's light-DOM and focuses it using the mouse,